starman-underground/LedPipelines/scripts/README.md

         ```
     - The proper max character height/width depends on your display resolution.
         - Specifying height is enough as the font allows the relative width to be inferred.
-- In addition to storing character bitmaps, we must also store character metadata to read and render each character.
+- In addition to storing character bitmaps (glyphs), we must also store glyph metadata to read and render each character.
     ```cpp
-    struct GlyphMetrics {
+    struct GlyphMetrics { // Glyph = visual representation of character uint8_t width;
-        uint8_t width;
         uint8_t height;
         int8_t xOffset; // Horizontal offset from cursor to left side of glyph